This document was compiled and is copyright (2001) by Robert J. Budzynski.

 investigate for a start

-Stdio.File.set_nonblocking()
+Stdio.File.set_nonblocking() and

 BTW a negative return code is not meaningful in most OS's: